 PiPA’s core value, purpose and impact supports the principles of the Fair Work First Convention and Framework and their recognition that:

-The design and development of the PiPA Foundations pilot programme for Scotland is informed by and contributes to Fair Work First because it resources organisations (and individuals) to design, implement and advocate for workplace cultures and practices that meet the needs of people with caregiving responsibilities.
+PiPA offers two programmes to Scotland based organisations.
+Our flagship Charter Programme and also PiPA Foundations, our entry level programme for small perfomring arts organisations looking to increase their knowlege about becoming more family friendly employers.
+PiPA Foundations was trialled with funding from Creative Scotland and is therefore informed by and contributes to Fair Work First because it resources organisations (and individuals) to design, implement and advocate for workplace cultures and practices that meet the needs of people with caregiving responsibilities.

 PiPA research shows that parents and carers in the performing arts are fundamentally disadvantaged, whilst demonstrating that integrating this workforce improves any artistic organisation’s creativity and productivity.